seattleacademy/saaswinter1516/README.md

-#Day 3
+#Day 5
-Today we worked with the skills we learned over the last week to make personilized clocks.
+Toady we worked with HTML5's canvas feature to draw our names.